manjunath528/datapipeline_project/README.md

   - Verify Data in Snowflake:
   - After the DAG completes successfully, check the Snowflake tables to ensure that data has been loaded and transformed correctly.

+### Conclusion
+This pipeline automates the process of extracting raw data from an API, storing it in AWS S3, loading it into Snowflake, and transforming it using dbt into structured data.
+Apache Airflow handles the orchestration of the entire process.